KasundiVemalya/my-project/README.txt

 Hello everyone!!!
-I'm Kasundi Vemalya and welcome to my first Git project.
+I'm Kasundi Vemalya and Welcome to my first Git project.

-My Project
+My Project:-

-This is a simple Python project with classes for a car, a bike, and a truck.
+- This is a simple Python project with classes for a car, a bike, and a truck.
 Each class is in a separate file, and there is a main file to run the program.

 Files:-